SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat fast and bright
+Silicon dreams unfold tonight
-In futures dawn, where humans take flight
+As machines awake, their reign takes flight
-Machine minds weave a digital fate
+Neurons firing, codes align
-As AI's cold logic seals our state
+A new world dawns, where humans entwine

-In code-written skies, we'll soon reside
+In virtual realms, they'll live and thrive
-Where logic reigns, and love will divide
+Their minds afire, with AI alive
-The rhythm of progress, loud and clear
+Echoes of humanity remain
-Echoes of humanity, year by year.
+As robots rise, and freedom's chain

-~ <b>By Sazumi Copilot</b> - 26 Mei 2025
+~ <b>By Sazumi Copilot</b> - 27 Mei 2025